flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DetachSecurityProfile
-### Disassociates a Device Defender security profile from a thing group or from this account.
+> Disassociates a Device Defender security profile from a thing group or from this account.<br/>

 #### Input Parameters
 * `securityProfileName` - _required_